US STOCKS-Wall St slides as Amazon, Apple results weigh

 April 29 (Reuters) - U.S. stocks fell on Friday as disappointing forecasts from Amazon and Apple pushed the Nasdaq toward sharp monthly declines, with the biggest surge in monthly inflation since 2005 adding to investor worries.

-Amazon.com Inc AMZN.O slumped 11.9% to a near two-year low as higher costs hurt first-quarter results and the e-commerce giant said it expects to lose as much as $1 billion in operating income this quarter.
+Amazon.com Inc AMZN.O slumped 12.5% to a near two-year low as higher costs squeezed first-quarter results and the e-commerce giant said it expected to lose as much as $1 billion in operating income this quarter.

-All the 11 major S&P 500 sectors declined in early trading, with consumer discretionary .SPLRCD stocks leading losses with a 3.3% drop.
+Ten of the 11 major S&P 500 sectors declined on the last trading session of the month, with consumer discretionary .SPLRCD stocks leading losses with a 3.6% drop.

-Disappointing results and worries about aggressive interest rate hikes by the Federal Reserve have hammered megacap technology and growth stocks this month.
+Downbeat results and worries about aggressive monetary policy tightening by the Federal Reserve have hammered megacap technology and growth stocks this month.

-The Nasdaq .IXIC is down about 10% in April, putting it in course to match double-digit monthly losses last seen during the height of pandemic-led selloff in March 2020 and the financial crisis in 2008.
+The Nasdaq .IXIC has lost 10% so far in April, putting it on course to match the double-digit monthly losses last seen during the height of the pandemic-led selloff in March 2020 and the global financial crisis in 2008.

-"The fact that the stock market has come down already indicates that demand is slowing a little bit and further interest rate hikes will also slow demand," said Randy Frederick, managing director, trading and derivatives, at Schwab Center for Financial Research.

-"As financing debt gets more and more expensive, which I expect it will this year, those companies that need to borrow and have to replace current debt with higher interest rate are going to continue to struggle."
+"The problem here is the top 10 companies in the S&P 500 for example represent 30% of the index right now, so when you look at Amazon disappointing on earnings and it's that much of the S&P 500, of course, it can hurt," said Jeff Powell, Chief Investment Officer at Polaris Wealth Advisory Group.

+"They are priced to perfection, and if they disappoint on earnings, people are going to sell out."

-Data showed the personal consumption expenditures price index, the Fed's favored measure of inflation, shot up 0.9% in March - the largest gain since 2005 - after climbing 0.5% in February.
+Data showed the personal consumption expenditures price index - the Fed's favored measure of inflation - shot up 0.9% in March after climbing 0.5% in February.

 The Fed is set to meet next week, with traders betting on a 50-basis-point rate hike to combat surging inflation.

-Worries around an aggressive monetary policy, the Ukraine war and China's COVID lockdowns have fueled fears around slowing economic growth.
+Signs of aggressive monetary policy tightening, the Ukraine war and China's COVID lockdowns have fueled fears of an economic slowdown.
 Data on Thursday showed the U.S. economy unexpectedly contracted in the first quarter.

+The benchmark S&P 500 .SPX is on track for the worst start to its year since 1942, falling 11.5% in the first four months.

 The earnings season overall has been better than expected so far.
 Nearly half of the S&P 500 companies have reported through Thursday and 81% of them have topped Wall Street's expectations.
 Typically, only 66% beat estimates, according to Refinitiv data.

-Declining issues outnumbered advancers for a 1.66-to-1 ratio on the NYSE and for a 1.09-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.88-to-1 ratio on the NYSE and a 1.27-to-1 ratio on the Nasdaq.

-The S&P index recorded two new 52-week highs and six new lows, while the Nasdaq recorded nine new highs and 102 new lows.
+The S&P index recorded 2 new 52-week highs and 8 new lows, while the Nasdaq recorded 10 new highs and 134 new lows.

-(Reporting by Bansari Mayur Kamdar and Devik Jain in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Bansari Mayur Kamdar and Devik Jain in Bengaluru; Editing by Arun Koyyur and Aditya Soni)

 ((BansariMayur.Kamdar@thomsonreuters.com;))